aulisse/iot-demo/README.md

 sleep 300 ms
 ```

-Feel free to change values for payload, sleep and numMessages but do not modify the json structure of the payload.
+Feel free to change values for payload and sleep but do not modify the json structure of the payload.

 ### Clean and compile
 ```shell